amazingProj/Translator/README.md

-# Compiler
+# Translator
-Create a compiler which translate JACK languague to VM to asm by unknow langauge named falcon
+Create a translator which translate JACK languague to VM to asm by unknow langauge named falcon